TexasInstruments/motor-control-sdk/docs_src/docs/api_guide/examples/sdfm_examples.md

 Note:
     - All SDK examples have EPWM synchronization enabled
-    - The current PRU firmware imposes certain restrictions, which effectively means that certain normal current features are specific to one axis, so they have to be same for all three SD channels of one axis.
+    - The current PRU firmware imposes certain restrictions, which effectively means that certain normal current features are specific to one axis, so they have to be the same for all three SD channels of one axis.
         - Normal current OSR
         - Trigger points
         - EPWM source

 ## SDFM Channel Comparator
 Over current is used for comparator filter to detect low threshold, high threshold and zero cross and generate PWM trips.
-It has features mentioned below
+It has features mentioned below:
 - OSR
 - High threshold
 - Low threshold
 - Zero Cross detection

 ## SDFM Channel Fast Detect
 The Fast Detect is used for fast over current detection and trip generation.
-It has features mentioned below
+It has features mentioned below:
 - Fast Detect window size
 - Zero count maximum limit in fast detect window
 - Zero count minimum limit in fast detect window